History of France: Rise of the monarchy

-Hugh's son—Robert the Pious—was crowned King of the Franks before Capet's demise.
-Hugh Capet decided so in order to have his succession secured.
-Robert II, as King of the Franks, met Emperor Henry II in 1023 on the borderline.
+Capet's son Robert the Pious was crowned king before Capet's demise.
+Capet decided so in order to have his succession secured.
+Robert met Emperor Henry II in 1023 on the borderline.
 They agreed to end all claims over each other's realm, setting a new stage of Capetian and Ottonian relationships.
-Although a king weak in power, Robert II's efforts were considerable.
-His surviving charters imply he relied heavily on the Church to rule France, much like his father did.
-Although he lived with a mistress—Bertha of Burgundy—and was excommunicated because of this, he was regarded as a model of piety for monks (hence his nickname, Robert the Pious).
-The reign of Robert II was quite important because it involved the Peace and Truce of God (beginning in 989) and the Cluniac Reforms.
+The reign of Robert was involved the Peace and Truce of God (beginning in 989) and the Cluniac Reforms.